 What makes the best cars for driving Uber in Australia?
 From the all-important fuel consumption through comfort, safety, to reliability, and even how good the car looks on the road – there’s a lot to take into consideration.
-Not only that, it needs to match Uber’s requirement of being less than 10 years old, have air conditioning, insurance and 4 doors.
+Not only that, it needs to match Uber’s car requirements such as being less than 10 years old, having 4 doors, air conditioning, and special rideshare insurance.
 Choosing the best car for Uber in Australia can be a challenging decision, one that you shouldn’t take rashly.

 What do the best Uber cars have in common?

 The first thing that comes to mind when you think of the best cars for Uber is the rider’s experience.
 But your behaviour as a driver is in fact the basis of that – chrome and leather are just the very tip of the pyramid when it comes to earning consistent five-star driver ratings and tips.